 - Use of information collected,

 - Potential protocols,

 - Inclusion of historically underserved communities.

-Comments are encouraged from farmers and farmer organizations, commodity groups, livestock producer groups, environmental organizations, agriculture businesses and technology companies, environmental market organizations, renewable energy organizations, Tribal organizations and governments, organizations representing historically underrepresented producers, organizations representing historically underrepresented communities and private corporations.
-USDA is committed to equity in program delivery and explicitly seeks input on how to best serve historically underrepresented producers and communities.
+Comments were due on or before 11:59 p.m.
+EST on November 1, 2021 via the Federal Register, Docket ID: USDA-2021-0010.
+Comments were encouraged from farmers and farmer organizations, commodity groups, livestock producer groups, environmental organizations, agriculture businesses and technology companies, environmental market organizations, renewable energy organizations, Tribal organizations and governments, organizations representing historically underrepresented producers, organizations representing historically underrepresented communities and private corporations.
+USDA is committed to equity in program delivery and explicitly requested input on how to best serve historically underrepresented producers and communities.

 Insights gained through this process will inform development of a Notice of Funding Availability (NOFA) soliciting Climate-Smart Agriculture and Forestry Partnership Initiative project proposals that encourage the adoption of climate-smart practices and promote markets for climate-smart commodities.
 USDA plans to announce the NOFA this fall, with project proposals accepted in early 2022.